Introduction

 Stress and sleep are deeply linked.

-This is why many people use Aromatherapy for Stress Relief mainly at night.
+This is why many individuals use Aromatherapy for Stress Relief mainly at night.

 My honest view is this:

-Sleep support is one of the best ways aromatherapy helps.
+Sleep support is one of the best ways aromatherapy will help.

 When your evening feels calmer, your whole next day improves.